 Attaching a service policy to an interface disables WFQ on that interface if WFQ is configured for the interface.
 For this reason, you should ensure that WFQ is not enabled on such an interface.

-For information on WFQ, see the "Configuring Weighted Fair Queueing" module.
+For information on WFQ, see the chapter "Configuring Weighted Fair Queueing" in this book.